pyeventsourcing/esdbclient/README.md

 The optional argument `limit` is an integer which limits the number of events that will be returned.
 The default value is `sys.maxint`.

-The optional argument `timeout` is a float which sets a deadline for the completion of the gRPC operation.
+The optional argument `timeout` is a Python `float` which sets a deadline for the completion of the gRPC operation.

 This method returns a Python iterable object that yields `RecordedEvent` objects.